Mean-field games of speedy information access with observation costs: Introduction

+We shall refer to problems where the user can opt to receive some observation about the current state of the process, at the price of an observation cost which is included in the reward functional to be optimised, as observation cost models (OCMs).
 An OCM can equivalently be characterised as a POMDP, by including the time elapsed together with the last states observed and actions applied to form an augmented Markov system.
 In many cases, a reasonable simplification is to assume constant actions between observations \cite{huang2021self}, or open-loop controls parameterised by finite number of variables \cite{reisinger2022markov}.
 This leads to a finite dimensional characterisation of the augmented state, and allows efficient computation of the resulting system of quasi-variational inequalities by a penalty scheme \cite{reisinger2022markov}.
 Analysis for the more general case of non-constant actions has generally been restricted to linear-quadratic Gaussian problems \cite{wu2008optimal, tzoumas2020lqg, cooper1971optimal}.\\

 \emph{Mean-field games.} In stochastic games, the computation of Nash equilibria is often intractable for a large number of players.
 Mean-field games (MFGs), first introduced in \cite{lasry2007mean} and \cite{caines2006large}, provide a way of seeking approximate Nash equilibria, by assuming symmetry between agents that can be modelled by a mean-field term, in the form of a measure flow.
 MFGs can be regarded as asymptotic approximations for games with a large number of interacting players.
 Finding a mean-field Nash equilibrium (MFNE) amounts to a search for an optimal policy for a representative player, while ensuring that the state distribution of this player under such a policy is consistent with the postulated evolution of distributions of the other players, described by the measure flow.
 It is also possible to model interaction of the players through the empirical distribution of both their states and their controls \cite{lauriere_tangpi2022,cardaliaguet2018mean}.
 Such formulations in the mean-field regimes are sometimes also referred to as extended MFGs or as MFG of controls \cite{gomes2016extended,carmona2018probabilistic,cardaliaguet2018mean}.